The Definition Of Idle In Windows

 When is a computer idle?
 A friend of mine asked me that question the other day after playing around with the Windows Task Scheduler for a while.
-One of the conditions in the Task Scheduler is the on idle condition which executes the given task if the computer has been idle for a given amount of time.
+One of the conditions that the Task Scheduler supports is the "on idle" condition; it executes the given task if the computer has been idle for a given amount of time.

-But what exactly does it mean, idle?
-I had troubles answering that question.
-I knew that it had to do with the resource utilization and user interaction, but was not able to provide exact figures.
+But what exactly does idle mean?
+I had troubles answering the question.
+I knew that it had to do with the resource utilization and user interaction, but was not able to provide exact definitions.
+When did Windows "believe" that the system was idle?
+When there was zero CPU or disk activity for a period?

 That sparked my interest and I managed to get the data.
 Here is the definition of idle in the Windows operating system: